Greginkansas/-openhab-openhab1wiki/Actions.md

 _Available as of openHAB 1.8_

 * `publish(String brokerName, String topic, String message)`: Publish the message to topic using specified MQTT broker.
+The action uses the same transport configuration settings as documented for the [[MQTT binding|MQTT-Binding#transport-configuration]].

 [Table of Contents](#table-of-contents)